-Attend our Pre-Thinking webinar for a real-time experience on how to apply the Pre-Thinking based approach used by Arjun for GMAT CR.
+Attend our Pre-Thinking Webinar for a real-time experience on how to apply the Pre-Thinking based approach used by Arjun for GMAT CR.

 As I’ve mentioned earlier, I started to focus on my errors and analyzing my performance in questions and tests.
 I stopped worrying about timing until I got the approach to questions right.
-Then I proceeded to improve timing through fine-tuning my approach and practice.
+Then I proceeded to improve timing by fine-tuning my approach and practice.

 Rajat: That is a very good approach.
 Most students start with trying to solve difficult GMAT questions, with the reasoning that they are going to face the same type of questions in the actual GMAT.
 And they get disheartened when they are not able to thus negatively impacting both confidence and morale while building anxiety.
-The correct approach – which you have adopted – is to master application of concepts on easy and medium difficulty questions and then moving on to 700+ level difficulty questions.
+The correct approach – which you have adopted – is to master the application of concepts on easy and medium difficulty questions and then moving on to 700+ level difficulty questions.
 The GMAT has always been such an exam which rewards those who adopt the correct approach.

-Rajat: Besides your preparation, what other changes did you make in your test taking approach in your 4th attempt?
+Rajat: Besides your preparation, what other changes did you make in your test-taking approach in your 4th attempt?

-In my earlier attempts I always had some anxiety about my performance.
+In my earlier attempts, I always had some anxiety about my performance.
 However, in my 4th attempt I knew no matter how much I prepare the GMAT may throw a couple of oddball questions my way.
 And when it did I kept my calm and did not panic.
 I knew I was making progress when I saw my mock test scores improve, even though sometimes when I would score 680 and not hit a 700+ score, I trusted the process and I think that made a world of difference.